Tax Saving Investments

 - Public Provident Fund (PPF)

 - Allocate at least 20% of your annual income to Market-linked Investment Options which offer EEE benefits.
-For example: Unit Linked Insurance Plans (ULIPs) or Wealth Plans from Max Life, Equity Linked Savings Schemes (ELSS),Child Plans and ULIPs from Max Life
+For example: Unit Linked Insurance Plans (ULIPs) or Wealth Plans from Axis Max Life, Equity Linked Savings Schemes (ELSS),Child Plans and ULIPs from Axis Max Life

 - Additionally, you can also claim children’s tuition fee for deduction under 80C